DenysDerlian/hybrid_control_framework_of_a_single-quit-resonator_driven_system/README.md

 # You can simulate and plot Bloch components using the notebook examples in 4-Quantum_Control_Optimization-Y.ipynb
 ```

-## Reproducing the paper workflows (Notebooks)
+## Reproducing the workflows (Notebooks)

-The numbered notebooks mirror the experiments described in `tese.pdf`:
+The numbered notebooks demonstrate the gate-optimization and evaluation workflows:

 - `1-Quantum_Control_Optimization-DummySignals.ipynb`
 - `2-Quantum_Control_Optimization-X.ipynb`
 - `3-Quantum_Control_Optimization-X90.ipynb`
 - `4-Quantum_Control_Optimization-Y.ipynb`
 - `5-Quantum_Control_Optimization-Y90.ipynb`

+Additionally:

+- `create_dataset.ipynb` — builds and saves the example dataset used by the notebooks under `data/` and `results/`.

 Open them in Jupyter Lab/VS Code and run sequentially.
 Each notebook: